crowding/iterors/README.md

 )
 ```

 Besides requiring less boilerplate, iterator code written using `nextOr` also performs faster, particularly when using higher-order iterator functions.
 This is because `tryCatch` is a relatively expensive operation in R, especially when used once per item.
-It is also not possible to use `break` or `next` to break an outer loop from inside a `tryCatch` handler.
+It is also not possible to use `break` or `next` to exit a loop from inside a `tryCatch` handler, while `nextOr` is designed with that use in mind as shown above.

-The [benchmarking][] vignette illustrates that iterator computations using  `iterors` can execute several times faster than using predecessors.
+The [benchmarking][] vignette illustrates that iterator computations using  `iterors` can execute several times faster than using predecessor packages.

 ## Installation